docksal/docksal/docs/troubleshooting-smb.md

 ### 5. Check your password

-Check that you use the correct password.
 For Microsoft Account use Microsoft Account password not the one you use to unlock your PC.

 **Your password can NOT contain:** `,` (comma), `\` (back slash) or `'` (single quote) symbol because the password is being passed to the console mount command.